PandelisT/my_mood_diary_fullstack/README.md

             return value
     ```

 **Create and Run Docker Containers locally**

-In main.py, MIGRATION_DIR = os.path.join('.', 'migrations').
-Running purely locally with `flask run` needs to be set to

 1. In the .env file, update these environment variables for e.g.: